TycheSoftwares/product-delivery-date-for-woocommerce-lite/readme.txt

 == Changelog ==

 = 2.4.0 (20.11.2020) =
-* Dev :- Changes in the database are made so that the migration from Lite to Pro can be done.
+* Dev :- Changes in the database are made so that when the plugin is updated from Lite to Pro version, then the settings & delivery dates from Lite version are automatically migrated to Pro version.

 = 2.3.0 (27.08.2020) =
 * Update compatibility with WordPress 5.5